This is a complete guide to start using the most popular open source test management tool – TestLink.

-- It is a web based test management tool, so everyone in the organization can browse test cases if they have valid login credentials.
+- It is a web-based test management tool, so everyone in the organization can browse test cases if they have valid login credentials.

 - Test reports can be easily generated in HTML, MS DOC or Excel format.

-- We can export all the test suites & Test cases and can import it to some other projects.
+- We can export all the test suites & Test cases and can import it into some other projects.
 This is very useful if we want to reuse existing test cases for next project versions.

-Due to these useful features TestLink is widely used and it has been the most popular open source test management tool since long.
+Due to these useful features, TestLink is widely used and it has been the most popular open source test management tool since long.

-About author: Thanks to Anitha Eswari for helping us to craft these useful tutorials.
+About the author: Thanks to Anitha Eswari for helping us to craft these useful tutorials.
 She is currently working as a senior test engineer having sound knowledge on manual and automation testing and various test management tools.

 In 2nd and 3rd parts of this series we will see how to manage requirements, map test cases to requirements, execute test cases manually, link defects, and generate test reports.
-In advanced part we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)
+In advanced part, we will see how to use Selenium WebDriver to update test cases automatically using TestLink API and save time and money which are important factors for the success of any project. :)